xward/phoenix_ddos/docs/benchmark.md

 ## why performance matters ?

-One one hand it is sweet to have this plug running fast since a query will go through on every requests.
-Being simple and predicatble is as much important.
+One one hand it is sweet to have this plug running fast since a query will go through on every request.
+Being simple and predictable is as much important.

-What phoenix_ddos we aim for is being able to be as efficient as possible when an attack actually occures.
+What phoenix_ddos we aim for is being able to be as efficient as possible when an attack actually occurs.